 3. How will the The DM Lab use the information they collect about me?

 The DM Lab will use your personal information for a number of purposes including the following:

-for “service administration purposes”, which means that The DM Lab may contact you for reasons related to the service, activity or online content you have signed up for, as set out in paragraph 4 below (e.g. to provide you with password reminders or to notify you that a particular service, activity or online content has been suspended for maintenance);
+- for “service administration purposes”.
+This means that The DM Lab may contact you for reasons related to the service, activity or online content you have signed up for.
+As set out in paragraph 4 below.
+For example, to provide you with password reminders or to notify you that a particular service, activity or online content has been suspended for maintenance;

 Where The DM Lab proposes using your personal information for any other uses we will ensure that we notify you first.
 You will also be given the opportunity to withhold or withdraw your consent for the use of your personal information for purposes other than those listed above.

 4. When will The DM Lab contact me?

 - in relation to any service, activity or online content you have signed up for in order to ensure that The DM Lab can deliver the services to you;